remarkjs/remark-validate-links/readme.md

 ```

 When a repository is given or detected (supporting GitHub, GitLab, and
-Bitbucket), links to the only files are normalized to the file-system.
+Bitbucket), links to the files are normalized to the file-system.
 For example, `https://github.com/foo/bar/blob/master/example.md` becomes
 `example.md`.